 Campers and staff will be instructed in proper hand washing techniques, and will be required to wash their hands regularly throughout the day.

 - Good hygiene practices will be taught and enforced through counselor training and signage throughout camp.

-- We will also be encouraging and teaching other healthy habits including covering coughs and sneezes, not touching face coverings, and proper use of hand sanitizer.
+- We will also be encouraging and teaching other healthy habits including covering coughs and sneezes, and proper use of hand sanitizer.

-- Hand washing and/or hand sanitizing stations will be set up all around camp, and participants will be required to visit them before and after each period.
-More specifically, hand washing/sanitizing will occur:
+- Hand washing and/or hand sanitizing stations will be set up all around camp.
+Hand washing/sanitizing will occur:

 - Before and after eating